bogen85/centos-rhel-clone-install/almalinux-install.md

 exit # to get bash completion on reentry
 ```

-Enable elrepo, install kernel and more packages
+Enable elrepo, install more packages
 ```sh
 arch-chroot /mnt